Oral Cancer Screening

-A decayed, damaged, or loose tooth due to gum disease, can all require a tooth extraction.
+Decayed, damaged, or loose teeth due to gum disease, can all require extraction.

-Wisdom teeth sometimes must be extracted, if they have come through at an awkward angle and are causing problems (such as decay in adjacent teeth or, being difficult to clean, and causing infections).
+Wisdom teeth which come through at an awkward angle and cause problems (such as decay in adjacent teeth or, being difficult to clean, and causing infections) similarly requeire extraction.

-Teeth are sometimes removed from children’s mouths to help other teeth that are crowded to grow into the correct position.
+Teeth are sometimes removed from children’s mouths to help other teeth grow into the correct position.

 Who can benefit from a tooth extraction?

 In modern minimally invasive dentistry, tooth extraction is less common than it used to be.
 Your dentist will always look to preserve your natural tooth for as long as possible.
 However, if a tooth has been severely infected, and no treatment can bring improvement, an extraction is recommended to eliminate the infection and help preserve good overall oral health.